configcat/terraform-provider-configcat/docs/resources/setting.md

 ### Optional

 - `hint` (String) The hint of the Feature Flag or Setting.
+- `is_json` (Boolean) Whether this Feature Flag or Setting should validate string values as JSON values.
 - `predefined_variations` (Attributes List) The predefined variations of the Feature Flag or Setting.
 The feature is currently in closed beta state and cannot be used. (see [below for nested schema](#nestedatt--predefined_variations))
 - `setting_type` (String) The type of the Feature Flag or Setting.
 Available values: `boolean`|`string`|`int`|`double`.
 Default: `boolean`.